6. Hierarchical Structures

 6.2.
 CGNS Entry Level Structure Definition: CGNSBase_t

 The highest level structure in a CGNS database is CGNSBase_t.
 This top level entity is designed to be self-contained, a complete CFD computation can be archived and reproduced using the data defined in the CGNSBase.
 However a CGNS tree can contain more than one base, these can be related to the same CFD case or not.
-The behavior of a multi-base CGNS tree is application dependant, even if inter-base relationships are authorized in three cases:
+The behavior of a multi-base CGNS tree is application dependent, even if inter-base relationships are authorized in three cases:

 • A reference to another base’s zone name (including its sub-nodes’ names) as defined in the multi-zone connectivities (see Multizone Interface Connectivity and time-dependant pointers Time-Dependent Flow);